Seeed-Studio/xiao-esphome-projects/README.md

 ## Projects

-### Project 1: SeeedStudio-2CH-EM
+### Project 1: XIAO 2 Channel Wi-Fi AC Energy Meter

-SeeedStudio-2CH-EM is a dual-channel electricity meter based on bl0939, which can measure electrical parameters such as current, voltage, and power.
+XIAO 2 Channel Wi-Fi AC Energy Meter is a dual-channel electricity meter based on bl0939, which can measure electrical parameters such as current, voltage, and power.
 SeeedStudio-2CH-EM adopts the current transformer solution of bl0939, which can provide higher electrical measurement accuracy.

-### Project 2: Xiao-Soil-Moisture-Monitor
+### Project 2: XIAO Soil Moisture Monitor

-Xiao-Soil-Moisture-Monitor is used to monitor soil moisture and feedback the current status through a three-color LED.
+XIAO Soil Moisture Monitor is used to monitor soil moisture and feedback the current status through a three-color LED.
 It supports manual calibration and automatic deep sleep to save energy.
 It is suitable for scenes such as flower pots and planting boxes.

-### Project 3: SeeedStudio-IoT-Button
+### Project 3: Seeed Studio IoT Button

 The Seeed Studio IoT Button is a multifunctional Internet of Things (IoT) device that can be seamlessly integrated with smart home systems.
 It supports both ESPHome and Zigbee connectivity options, enhancing its versatility and usability.